top of page

 Peruse the tiles below to learn about some internal and external problems and their solutions from the lens an designer.
 Ideally, we've gotten ahead of any pitfalls with (potential) customers, but some cases call for improved communication and clarity.

-NOTE: Some visuals are blurred out of good practice and respect to my former employers/colleagues.
-I'm happy to tell you more about those projects and refer you to their websites where the work is showcased.
+NOTE: Some visuals are blurred out because they were internal or gated projects for previous employers.
+I'm happy to tell you more about those projects and refer you to the appropriate websites where the work is still showcased.

 Ed Content Approach